greatman/legendarybot/README.md

 - Give the Competitive rank of a player in Overwatch (!owrank) *Only supports US stats.*
 - Show the current status of a Warcraft Realm (!server)
 - Give the current price of the WoW token (!token)
+- Give the latest tweet of the US @blizzardcs Twitter account (!blizzardcs)
+- Manage a streamer list on your server (!addstreamer !removestreamer !streamers).
+Supports Twitch & Mixer.

 ## Initial Bot configuration